env3d-lessons/python-thinkcspy-chapter-12-chatbot/README.md

 Copying the above into main.py will give you a simple chatbot that you can interact with.
 You can type in any question, and the AI will respond!

+This interface runs in the terminal and continues until the user types "exit".

 # Example Conversation

 Below is a running example of the chatbot UI when run in the terminal: